The Duke’s Umbrella

 Photo: Geof Sheppard, CC BY-SA 4.0.

-Glasgow Queen Street is a passenger railway terminus serving the city centre of Glasgow, Scotland.
-It is the smaller of the city's two mainline railway terminals and is the third-busiest station in Scotland behind Central and Edinburgh Waverley.
+Glasgow Queen Street is a passenger railway terminus serving the city of Glasgow, Scotland.
+It is the smaller of the city's two main line terminals; the larger is Glasgow Central.
 Glasgow Queen Street railway station is situated 2,900 feet northeast of The Duke’s Umbrella.

 Places in the Area